kottans/backend/tasks/git-collaboration.md

 the git and operate with it and you'll benefit from it on your future job and projects!

+**Note to students of previous courses who have already done this task** You don't need to do this task again.

 1. [What is Version Control](https://classroom.udacity.com/courses/ud123/)

 2. [GitHub & Collaboration](https://classroom.udacity.com/courses/ud456)